Chicago area antenna viewers need to rescan Oct. 18

-Since they are selling off over the air channel frequencies and will no longer be able to send signals over them, the stations have a few options: Switch to a different channel, use a channel sharing arrangement or simply shut down over the air broadcasting (the latter of which is not common).
+Since they are selling off over the air channel frequencies and will no longer be able to send signals over them, the stations have a few options: Switch to a different frequency, use a channel sharing arrangement or simply shut down over the air broadcasting (the latter of which is not common).

 WBBM is still airing promos encouraging viewers to rescan even though its primary signal is not affected thanks to a nationwide effort by industry organizations to get the word out about rescanning.

 As the rescan date approaches, most stations have also added ticker style “crawls” at the bottom of select programming alerting viewers of the change.

-ABC’s WLS NBC’s WMAQ, Fox’s WFLD and PBS’s WTTW are all moving to a different channels, as are multiple other stations, including CW affiliate WCIU.
+ABC’s WLS, NBC’s WMAQ, Fox’s WFLD and PBS’s WTTW are all moving to a different frequencies, as are multiple other stations, including CW affiliate WCIU.